-REFERENCE NO. OF DOCUMENT BEING CONTINUED PAGE OF CONTINUATION SHEET HHSO100201100013C/0036 2 2 NAME OF OFFEROR OR CONTACTOR CHIMERIX, INC. 1377270 ITEM NO. SUPPLIES/SERVICES AMOUNT QUANTITY UNIT UNIT PRICE (A) (B) (C) (D) (E) (F) being performed under the contract remain unchanged.
-This modification does not exercise any unexercised Option CLINs under the contract and does not authorize any performance of efforts under any unexercised Option CLINs under the contract.
-In addition, the total amount, scope and period of performance of all unexercised Option CLINs under the contract remain unchanged.
-This modification also confirms that all activities under the base period of performance CLIN 0001 were completed as of 31 May 2013 and confirms that all activities under the Option I/CLIN 0002 period of performance were completed as of 30 April 2015.
-B. This is a no cost bilateral modification.
+CONTINUATION SHEET REFERENCE NO. OF DOCUMENT BEING CONTINUED PAGE OF CONTINUATION SHEET HHSO100201100013C/0046 2 NAME OF OFFER OR OR CONTRACTOR CHIMERIX, INC. 1377270 CHIMERIX, ITEM NO. (A) SUPPLIES/SERVICES (B) QUANTITY UNIT (C) (D) UNIT PRICE (E) AMOUNT (F) Hereby changed from 11 September 2015 through 8 December 2017 to 11 September 2015 through 31 December 2017, at no additional cost to the Governs and scope of CLIN 0004 of Contract Number HHSO100201100013C remains unchanged.
+3. The total amount, scope and period of performance of all other CLINs that are currently being performed under the contract remain unchanged.
+This mode exercise any unexercised Option CLINs under the total amount, scope and period of performance of all unexercised Option CLINs under the total amount, scope and period of performance of all unexercised Option CLINs under the contract remain unchanged.
+This modification also confirms the base period of performance CLIN 0001 were completed as of 31 May 2013 and confirms that all activities under the Option 1/CLIN 0002 period of performance of 30 April 2015.
+B. This is no cost bilaterla modification.
 All other terms and conditions of Contract Number HHSO100201100013C remain unchanged.
-Period of Performance: 02/16/2011 to 06/30/2017
+Period of Performance: 02/16/2011 to 12/31/2017 is modification does nder the contract.
+In firms that all activiti not addition, es under